gatsbyjs/gatsby-source-wordpress-experimental/docs/tutorials/adding-images.md

----
-title: "Adding Images to a WordPress Site"
----

-## What this tutorial covers:
+# What this tutorial covers:

 In this tutorial, you will install the several image plugins and components in order to pull image data from a WordPress account into your Gatsby site and render that data.
 This [Gatsby + WordPress demo site](https://using-wordpress.gatsbyjs.org/) shows you a sample of what you’re going to be building in this tutorial, although in this tutorial you’ll just focus on adding images.

 ## Why go through this tutorial?